-In addition to the widely documented catastrophic failure of BT's Manchester network infrastructure, which highlighted the importance of data and voice communications to public and private sector organisations of all sizes and types, Eircom failures in Dublin has demonstrated the infallibility of traditional network operators in Ireland.
+In addition to the widely documented catastrophic failure of BT´s Manchester network infrastructure, which highlighted the importance of data and voice communications to public and private sector organisations of all sizes and types, Eircom failures in Dublin have demonstrated the infallibility of traditional network operators here in Ireland.

-Wireless networks are not inherently reliable.
-Airfibre's understanding of radio network design, combined with its spectrum management expertise, goes a long way to ensuring that its services are dependable.
-However, in order to ensure that the Company delivers against its 99.95% Service Level Agreement, Airfibre applies enormous focus and resource into monitoring and managing its network infrastructure: working behind the scenes to ensure that service availability and performance exceeds standards associated with traditional legacy network operators.
+Whilst wireless networks are not inherently reliable, Airfibre´s understanding of radio network design, combined with its spectrum management expertise, goes a long way to ensuring that its services are dependable.
+To ensure that the Company delivers against its industry leading 99.95% Service Level Agreement, Airfibre applies enormous focus and resource into monitoring and managing its network infrastructure: working behind the scenes to ensure that service availability and performance exceeds standards associated with traditional legacy network operators.

-Base station sites are physically secure, and are equipped with power management facilities and full battery backup systems to ensure uninterrupted power supply, and protection against power surges.
+Base station sites are physically secure, equipped with power management facilities and full battery backup systems to ensure uninterrupted power supply, and protection against power surges.